 In most cases, indoor cats are certainly healthier than outdoor cats, simply due to their relatively limited exposure to diseases, parasites and outdoor-specific dangers like predatory animals and zooming cars.
 For cats, happiness and fulfillment isn't so much about where they are, but, rather, what they get to do.
 An indoor cat with nothing to do but nap might be lethargic, overweight or bored.
 But an indoor cat with plenty of toys, scratching posts, perches and hiding places to occupy their minds and fulfill their animal instincts is probably pretty satisfied with its life.

-Owners can also do creative things like installing perches by windows to allow their cats to soak up sunlight from inside, or placing bird feeders near windows to attract natural prey for cats to watch.
+Cat owners can also do creative things like installing perches by windows to allow their cats to soak up sunlight from inside, building a "catio," or placing bird feeders near windows to attract natural prey for cats to watch.

 Happy indoor cats will display several tell-tale behaviors.